OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 ---
 page_type: sample
-description: This sample showcases how to utilize Azure Open AI Search within Teams Toolkit for Visual Studio Code to extract Action Items and Meeting summaries from meeting transcriptions.
+description: This example demonstrates how Azure Open AI extracts action items from meeting transcriptions for all participants who subscribed to the meeting, and subsequently sends these action items to each individual user in a 1:1 chat after the meeting concludes.
 products:
 - office-teams
 - copilot-m365